 At the beginning of the study period, Baffin Bay was experiencing a significant, prolonged drought and concurrently a major bloom of the brown tide organism Aureoumbra lagunensis (Wetz, unpubl. data).
 Hypersaline conditions associated with drought have previously been shown to favor brown tide blooms in the system (e.g., Buskey et al. 1997, 2001).
 Chlorophyll a, a key indicator of phytoplankton (algal) biomass, exceeded TCEQ criteria throughout much of the study period and was frequently at levels that would be considered excessive even by National Coastal Condition Report (EPA, 2012) standards.
-The strong seasonal pattern of high chlorophyll in spring through fall can be explained in part by light and temperature.
+The strong seasonal pattern of high chlorophyll in spring-summer can be explained in part by light and temperature.
 That is, phytoplankton growth is dependent on ample light levels for photosynthesis, and is often correlated with water temperature as well.
-Thus the wintertime low levels of chlorophyll may be indicative of either low light, low temperatures, or both.
+Thus the winter low levels of chlorophyll may be indicative of either low light, low temperatures, or both.
+As a case in point, chlorophyll levels were nearly 2-fold higher in winter 2014-2015 compared to winter 2013-2014, which may be a result of water temperatures being 5°C warmer in 2014-2015.